 Note: Our unit came with a slight upward bend, however, we're not sure if it's a manufacturing defect or if it was damaged during shipping, though your experience may vary.
 The score has been set accordingly.

-The Logitech G915 has full RGB backlighting and can be controlled with Logitech's G HUB software, which allows you to customize each key separately.
+This keyboard has full RGB backlighting and can be controlled with Logitech's G HUB software, which allows you to customize each key separately.

 This keyboard uses a micro-USB cable to charge and you can use it wired as well.
 If you prefer having a wired keyboard, check out the near-identical Logitech G815.